Caisho/ura-transactions/README.md

 ### Setup Env file
 Create `.env` in root directory with the key-value pairs below.
-Friendly reminder to get your own URA Access Key and Mapbox API token.
+Friendly reminder to get your own URA access key and Mapbox API token.
 ```
 # Logging
 LOG_LEVEL=INFO